akirawuc/chirpy/README.md

   <!-- About the Project -->
 ## :star2: About the Project
-Unveil the delightful world of Skitties, your AI companion designed to keep you in the loop about the latest community happenings.
-Say goodbye to information overload and the fear of missing out on events – Skitties has got your back!
+Unveil the delightful world of Chirpy, your AI companion designed to keep you in the loop about the latest community happenings.
+Say goodbye to information overload and the fear of missing out on events – Chirpy has got your back!

 <!-- The Challenge -->